 Restaurants (and oenophiles) across the country have, finally, begun to pay close attention to the wines coming out of Oregon’s Willamette Valley.
 The region is even more laid-back than Sonoma, with more than 500 wineries making exceptional Pinot Noir, Pinot Gris, Pinot Blanc and more.

-Where to stay: The best hotel in the area is The Allison Inn & Spa, on 35 acres of manicured gardens and rolling vineyards.
+Where to stay: In July 2022, the Tributary Hotel opened in a restored 100-year-old building, armed with an intimate food-and-wine-tourism experience and a restaurant from Matthew Lightner, of New York’s two-Michelin-starred Atera, and Shaun Kajiwara and Katie Jackson of Sonoma County’s Jackson Family Wines.
+A longtime member favorite in the area is The Allison Inn & Spa, set on 35 acres of manicured gardens and rolling vineyards.
 It’s an ideal home base for exploring the wineries, but the hotel itself is a destination in its own right, with an emphasis on wellness and reconnecting to nature, thanks to a 15,000-square-foot spa.

-Where to eat: Jory, the farm-to-table restaurant at The Allison, is one of the Willamette Valley’s top restaurants for a special occasion.
-Its seasonal, farm-to-table menus showcase the wine region’s bounty.
+Where to eat: Sustainably sourced directly from the restaurant’s own farm, The Tributary Hotel’s ōkta is a new must-try on the scene.
+And for more farm-to-table cuisine, Jory at The Allison is one of the Willamette Valley’s top restaurants for a special occasion.
+Its seasonal menus showcase the wine region’s bounty.

 What to do: Like in California Wine Country, days in the Willamette Valley move slowly, with relaxed tastings at multiple top wineries.
 Some of our favorites include Sokol Blosser, Ponzi Vineyards and Solena.